dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 # Working with forms

 ## Overview
 This tutorial will extend on [Responding to events](../004_user_interactions/), where we allowed the user to interact with the application by listening for click events.
 In this tutorial, we will add a form to the Biz-E-Worker page so that a user can add new workers to the application.
-This will be done by using some of Dojo 2's form widgets to allow the feature to be developed more rapidly.
+This will be done by using some of Dojo's form widgets to allow the feature to be developed more rapidly.

 ## Prerequisites
 You can open the [tutorial on codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/005_form_widgets/demo/initial/biz-e-corp) or [download](../assets/005_form_widgets-initial.zip) the demo project and run `npm install` to get started.

 The `@dojo/cli` command line tool should be installed globally.
-Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.
+Refer to the [Dojo local installation](../000_local_installation/) article for more information.

-You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
+You also need to be familiar with TypeScript as Dojo uses it extensively.

 {% section %}